Dubon helps Giants take series from Rockies | Devdiscourse

-Bochy, whose record in 13 seasons with the Giants now stands at 1,052-1,051, will wrap up his 25-year career against the rival Los Angeles Dodgers on Friday, Saturday and Sunday.
+Bochy, whose record in 13 seasons with the Giants is 1,052-1,051, will wrap up his 25-year career against the rival Los Angeles Dodgers on Friday, Saturday and Sunday.
 San Francisco (77-82) won the last two games against Colorado (68-91) after the Rockies won the series opener in 16 innings.

-The Giants never trailed in the game but found themselves in a 2-2 tie before Alex Dickerson doubled with one out in bottom of the fifth and raced home when Dubon's single was misplayed Rockies right fielder Sam Hilliard.
-Dubon then added his fourth homer of the season in the seventh, increasing the San Francisco lead to 4-2 and capping his third three-hit game of the season.
+The Giants never trailed in the game but were tied 2-2 tie until Alex Dickerson doubled with one out in bottom of the fifth and raced home when Dubon's single was misplayed by Rockies right fielder Sam Hilliard.
+Dubon then added his fourth homer of the season in the seventh, increasing San Francisco's lead to 4-2 and capping his third three-hit game of the season.

 The Rockies got within 4-3 in the eighth when Trevor Story, who had doubled, scored on a wild pitch.
-But Yastrzemski doubled home a run and Aramis Garcia chipped in with a two-run single as the Giants finally broke open a close game.
+But Yastrzemski doubled home a run and Aramis Garcia added a two-run single as the Giants finally broke open a close game.
 The Giants won despite losing starting pitcher Tyler Beede to a strained right side in the fourth inning.
-He had thrown 3 1/3 shutout innings, striking out seven without allowing a hit or a walk.
+He threw 3 1/3 shutout innings, striking out seven without allowing a hit or a walk.

 Sam Coonrod (5-1), who pitched 1 1/3 scoreless innings, got the win.
 Rockies starter Kyle Freeland was pulled after allowing just one run on three hits in three innings.
 He walked one and did not record a strikeout.

 Jesus Tinoco (0-3), who allowed two runs in two innings, took the loss.
 Dubon, who also recorded three-hit games earlier this month against the Dodgers and Miami Marlins, and Yastrzemski scored twice apiece.
-Kevin Pillar had a pair of hits for the Giants, who won the season series 12-7 over the Rockies.
+Kevin Pillar had two hits for the Giants, who won the season series 12-7 over the Rockies.

 Ryan McMahon and Yonathan Daza had two hits each for the Rockies, who return home to complete the season with a three-game series against the playoff-bound Milwaukee Brewers.